Today

 Chords of Fame: A Salute to Phil Ochs

-The Bitter End 147 Bleecker Street, New York, NY
+The Bitter End 147 Bleecker Street, New York, NY, United States

 A distinguished group of artists, spanning the generations, will offer their interpretations of Ochs’ songs and honor his legacy of social activism.
 The evening, which will be emceed by Danny Goldberg.